 So here we are, the third and final part of my tour of Australia’s most diverse and exciting wine state.

-We have travelled from the cool mountainous appellations, starting with Henty to the west, through the hot warmer Mediterranean climate in the north, encompassing the world famous Victorian fortified gems of Rutherglen and Glenrowan, finishing in the extreme mountainous climates of Beechworth and the Alpine Valleys to the east.
+We have travelled from the cool mountainous appellations, starting with Henty to the west, through the warmer Mediterranean climate in the north, encompassing the world famous Victorian fortified gems of Rutherglen and Glenrowan, finishing in the extreme mountainous climates of Beechworth and the Alpine Valleys to the east.
 To the well-informed wine enthusiast these regions are responsible for many cult wines, from Crawford River Riesling and Mount Langi Ghiran Shiraz to the west to Giaconda and Sorrenberg Chardonnays in Beechworth.

-However, if Victoria is internationally renowned for any wines, it is the cool-climate Chardonnays and Pinot Noirs surrounding the Port Philip Bay, with the Bellarine Peninsular of Geelong to the west of the bay and going anti-clockwise to the Mornington Peninsula, behind which we find, to the far south east, the giant coastal region of Gippsland, bringing us back to Melbourne and its closest wine district, the Yarra Valley, stretching from Healesville, about 40 miles east of the centre of Melbourne almost all the way to Ringwood, within the Eastern suburbs of Melbourne itself.
+However, if Victoria is internationally renowned for any wines, it is the cool-climate Chardonnays and Pinot Noirs surrounding Port Philip Bay, with the Bellarine Peninsular of Geelong to the west of the bay and going anti-clockwise to the Mornington Peninsula, behind which we find, to the far south east, the giant coastal region of Gippsland, bringing us back to Melbourne and its closest wine district, the Yarra Valley, stretching from Healesville, about 40 miles east of the centre of Melbourne almost all the way to Ringwood, within the Eastern suburbs of Melbourne itself.

 I love Melbourne.
 It truly is one of the world’s great metropolises.
 It is very easy on the eye, with insane and beautiful skyscrapers blended in with striking Victorian red brick architecture and attractive inner-city parks.
 The food scene is, you could argue, second to none in the world, and it has a sophisticated cocktail scene to rival London and New York.